LiveHelperChat/doc/docs/install.md

 # Afterward rules
 ```

-## How to login?
+## How to log in?
-In order to login point your browser to directory where application is installed.
-URL address should look like http://<your_domain>/index.php/site_admin/
+To log in, point your browser to the directory where the application is installed.
+The URL address should look like: http://<your_domain>/index.php/site_admin/